 I give her time to do her thing.

 B needs play the way some people need a caffeine IV in the morning.
 She also needs snuggle time and a few minutes of my undivided attention.
 To affect this, I’ve started a morning read aloud and basket routine.
-Her brother and I cuddle up on the couch and read, then she has time to explore her morning basket contents while I work with G and the babe.
+Her brother and I cuddle up on the couch and read, then she has time to explore her morning basket contents while I work with the oldest and the babe.

 The result?
 Her attitude is better, she wants to do her work, and she seems to enjoy learning rather than complain about it.
 I’m only sorry it took me so long to figure this one out.